 I don’t know if I’ve ever seen my (admittedly dorky) husband so excited about our learning.

-4. Sarah watched “Born Free” for the first time – and so did our cat, Mr. Bill.
+4. Ashar watched “Born Free” for the first time – and so did our cat, Mr. Bill.
 Unfortunately, Mr. Bill didn’t understand why he couldn’t play with the movie kitties…

 5. I’ve said before how awesome our 4-H club (York County Wildlife Watchers) is – and this month’s meeting was especially fun.
 We all went out together and biked or walked a four-mile (a little longer for some of the bikers) segment of our local rail trail.

-The best part is, we have such a good time with all the other families – I must have walked and talked with just about every family there; Sarah biked with our club leader’s dad (“Grandpa Ned” to the whole group) for half; and then I walked the last 2 miles back with a teenage friend of ours who is always a blast to talk with, while Sarah biked with some of her older girlfriends and Chris walked with Sarah’s friend Gabby and Gabby’s grandfather.
+The best part is, we have such a good time with all the other families – I must have walked and talked with just about every family there; Ashar biked with our club leader’s dad (“Grandpa Ned” to the whole group) for half; and then I walked the last 2 miles back with a teenage friend of ours who is always a blast to talk with, while Ashar biked with some of her older girlfriends and Chris walked with Ashar’s friend Gabby and Gabby’s grandfather.